 “It’s authenticity…the fact that the text is so accessible encourages the students to stick with [Negrete’s] story, and gives us a lens through which we can process Latino/a experiences across time, place, and space.” — Professor John Ulloa, who included ‘Smile Now, Cry Later’ in his ‘History of Latinos of the United States’ curriculum at Skyline College, San Bruno, California.

 “This is one of the most moving, original, and ultimately uplifting memoirs, and I can’t recommend it highly enough.” — J.P.
 Smith, author of ‘Airtight,’ ‘The Blue Hour,’ and ‘Breathless.’

 “This book had a profound effect on me.
 I cried, I smiled, I read parts that I completely identified with.
 The main feeling I have after reading this book is a better understanding of life.” — Amazon reviewer

-Smile Now, Cry Later: Guns, Gangs and Tattoos — My Life in Black and Gray was released in hardcover by Seven Stories Press, New York on August 30th, 2016.
-(Now available on Kindle!)
+Smile Now, Cry Later: Guns, Gangs and Tattoos—My Life in Black and Gray was released in hardcover by Seven Stories Press, New York on August 30th, 2016.
+(Also available on Kindle!)

 Authors: Freddy Negrete and Steve Jones